-Of the more than 100 desalination plants currently operating in Texas, over 95% use reverse osmosis (RO).
-Nearly 83% of the plants use brackish groundwater, whereas 17% use brackish surface water.
+Of the more than 100 desalination plants currently operating in Texas, over 95 percent use reverse osmosis (RO).
+Nearly 83 percent of the plants use brackish groundwater, whereas 17 percent use brackish surface water.
 Currently no seawater desalination plants for public water supply exist in Texas.
-Current total capacity of desalination facilities for public water supply systems in Texas is approximately $0.15 \times 10^6$ m/d.
-They produce a waste stream in the vicinity of $38-57 \times 10^3$ m/d, which is small compared with the produced water injection stream and smaller yet compared with the total fluid volume already removed from the subsurface.
+Current total capacity of desalination facilities for public water supply systems in Texas is approximately 0.15×10^6 m3/day.
+They produce a waste stream in the vicinity of $38-57 \times 10^3$ m3/day, which is small compared with the produced water injection stream and smaller yet compared with the total fluid volume already removed from the subsurface.